mikeedwards/po2json/README.md

 			* `jed1.x` produces an output that is 100% compatible with Jed >= 1.1.0
 			* `mf` produces simple key:value output.
 		* `domain` - the domain the messages will be wrapped inside.
 Only has effect if `format: 'jed'`.
+		* `fallback-to-msgid` If `true`, for those entries that would be omitted (fuzzy entries without the fuzzy flag) and for those that are empty, the msgid will be used as translation in the json file.
+If the entry is plural, msgid_plural will be used for msgstr[1].
+This means that this option makes sense only for those languages that have nplurals=2.

 Parse a PO file to JSON